-Plain Suction ECO 150 is a compact, easily maneuverable, one container transportable dredger.
+Plain Suction ECO 150 (6 inch) is a compact, easily maneuverable, one container transportable dredger.
 It is especially suitable for thick layered sand extraction projects, due to its standard dredging depth of 8m, which can be easily extended up to 20m depth, depending on the project requirements.

 This compact budget dredger can be transported in one standard, high cube (40 feet) container in an assembled state.
 The compact design makes it easy to transport, launch, operate & store for later use.